-Officer Since: 2018 Age: 41
+Officer Since: 2018 Age: 42

-Mr. Singleton served as the Company's controller from June 2015 until his appointment as Chief Financial Officer in November 2018.
-As the controller, he was responsible for the full accounting operations of the Company, including the production of timely financial statements and related SEC filings and maintenance of a comprehensive set of internal controls designed to mitigate risk and enhance the accuracy of the Company's reported financial results.
-Prior to his employment by the Company, Mr. Singleton served for ten years in Ernst and Young's Assurance Services practice.
+Mr. Singleton served as our controller from June 2015 until his appointment as Chief Financial Officer in November 2018.
+As the controller, he was responsible for our full accounting operations, including the production of timely financial statements and related SEC filings and maintenance of a comprehensive set of internal controls designed to mitigate risk and enhance the accuracy of our reported financial results.
+Prior to his employment with us, Mr. Singleton served for ten years in Ernst and Young's Assurance Services practice.